Milenaafeworki/Tanzanian_water_well/README.md

 ### Evalution metrics

-Evaluation results were chosen using the f1_macro scorer.
-The f1_macro scorer calculates f1 for each class and takes an average meaning it  will give the same importance to each label/class.
-This gives greater weight to smaller classes which is ideal for this project.
-F1 was chosen as the metric because it gives a better measure of the incorrectly classified cases than the Accuracy Metric.
+Evaluation results were chosen using the f1_macro scorer considering it calculates f1 for each class and takes the average, meaning it will give the same importance to each label/class.
+This gives greater weight to smaller classes which are ideal for this project.
+F1 was also chosen as the metric because it gives a better measure of the incorrectly classified cases than the Accuracy Metric.

 ### Process

 Modeling involved iterating through parameters of the following model types with GridSearchCV and SMOTE on the following model types:

-K-Nearest Neighbors - KNNClassifier
+- K-Nearest Neighbors - KNNClassifier

-Random Forest - RandomForestClassifier
+- Random Forest - RandomForestClassifier

-XGBoost - XGBClassifier
+- XGBoost - XGBClassifier

 ## Conclusions and Interpretation